 v1.2.5: Trivially Copyable

 4 January 2025.
-If premature optimization is the root of all evil, we demonstrate in this version that premature generalization is the root of inefficiency on the GPU.
+If premature optimization is the root of all evil, we show a case where premature generalization is the root of inefficiency on the GPU.

 While profiling Turbo, I identified cuda::std::tuple